Azure/aks-engine/examples/networkpolicy/README.md

 ## Antrea

-The kubernetes-antrea deployment template enables Antrea networking and policies for the AKS Engine cluster via `"networkPolicy": "antrea"` or `"networkPlugin": "antrea"` being present inside the `kubernetesConfig`.
+The kubernetes-antrea deployment template enables Antrea networking and policies for the AKS Engine cluster via `"networkPolicy": "antrea"` and `"networkPlugin": "antrea"` being present inside the `kubernetesConfig`.

 ```json